 In 2016 and 2017, FGP advised FIS Group (FIS) on its its strategic alternatives, including the acquisition of Piedmont Investment Advisors (Piedmont).
 FIS is one of the leading women and minority-owned asset management firms in the USA with $5 billion in assets under management (AUM).
 Following the Piemdont acquisition, which was announced in April 2018, FIS will have $10 billion in AUM across a suite of investment products to offer to existing and new clients.
 FIS is at the forefront of innovation and diversity in asset management.
 In addition to launching unique fintech products, FIS has been nationally recognized as delivering best-in-class performance for its emerging manager, Non-US Small Cap Equity and Frontier Markets Equity strategies.
 FIS was founded in 1996 by Tina Byles-Williams.

-Starting in 2018, FGP has been retained by Goldman Sachs to identify potential investments in minority and women-owned business enterprises (MWBEs) nationally.
+In 2018-2019, FGP was retained by Goldman Sachs to identify potential investments in minority and women-owned business enterprises (MWBEs) nationally.
 Goldman is one of the world’s leading investment bank and financial services companies.
-FGP is working with Goldman’s Special Situation Group (SSG) to support the growth and development of MWBEs.
+FGP was working with Goldman’s Special Situation Group (SSG) to support the growth and development of MWBEs.
 SSG is the primary center for Goldman’s middle-market financing and investing activity.
 The group lends and invests Goldman’s capital directly to mid-sized companies.